MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab01_Process_Purchases.md

 3. On the **Invoice Details** FastTab, in the **Payment Terms Code** field, enter ’30 DAYS’.

-4. On the **Lines** section, select the line for item CHW1002, and fill in the following fields:

-    1. In the **Line Discount%** field, enter ‘5’.

 5. Select **Posting**, and then select **Post**.

 6. Select the **Invoice** option, and click **OK**.